Denny-Lin/kbpf-sentinel/README.md

 ---

-## Future Work: Advanced Security Model

-The system is designed to support stronger security guarantees:
+## High-Security Design (Planned)

+For high-security environments, kbpf-sentinel can be extended with a multi-layer protection model:

-### 1. Identity Integrity (Digital Signature)
+### 1. Policy Integrity (Signature / Hash Validation)

-- eBPF programs can be cryptographically signed
+- Policy files can be signed or hashed
-- Kernel verifies signatures using a trusted public key
+- Kernel verifies integrity before accepting policy updates
-- Prevents loading tampered or malicious bytecode
+- Prevents unauthorized or tampered policy injection

-### 2. Context Binding (Hardware Identity)
+### 2. Context-Aware Enforcement (Core Feature)

-- Policies bind programs to specific interfaces (e.g., MAC / PCI ID)
+- Programs are bound to specific interfaces (e.g., MAC / PCI ID)
-- Prevents misuse of legitimate tools on sensitive interfaces
+- Prevents misuse of legitimate eBPF tools on unintended interfaces

-### 3. Threat Protection
+### 3. Runtime Enforcement (Primary Layer)

-- Mitigates "living-off-the-land" attacks
+- Every attach request is validated in kernel space
-- Limits damage even if user-space is compromised
+- Ensures constraints are enforced even if user-space is compromised

+> Signature protects **what is loaded**,
+> kbpf-sentinel enforces **how it is used**.

 ---